 Biking

 What kid doesn’t like riding a bike?
-Unfortunately, you might be thinking that bicycling is just one of those activities for a child in a wheelchair that’s simply out of reach.
+Unfortunately, you might think bicycling is just one of those activities for a child in a wheelchair that’s simply out of reach.
 You would be mistaken!

-There’s a unique mobility product called “The Duet” that totally changes the game, and is guaranteed to put a huge smile on your child’s face.
+There’s a unique mobility product called “The Duet” that changes the game and is guaranteed to put a huge smile on your child’s face.

-With a little help from you, your child can enjoy the feeling of wind rushing through his (or her) hair as he/she races down the street.
-You’ll be a hero, and your child will enjoy a whole new level of freedom.
+With your help, your child can enjoy the feeling of wind rushing through his (or her) hair as he/she races down the street.
+You’ll be a hero, and your child will enjoy new freedom.

 Activities for Wheelchair Bound Seniors